-SD: Baby, I have been there!
+Baby, I have been there!
 Baby, I did that!
 For some sick reason you can do that when you are in school.
 The minute I got out of school, I stopped being able to do that.
 I stopped being able to do late at night and early morning.
-You know what, you can't do afternoon naps the way you did in school es.
-I spent the first two years concentrating on my shows so I didn't put any real energy into my class-Maybe, if I had.
-I would be a es. lawyer now and not an actor (laughing).
+You know what, you can't do afternoon naps the way you did in

 CP: I love those 3:30 power naps!

 SD: Afternoon naps are the most important ingredient to being in school.
 I went to Georgetown.
-I wasted a lot of my education, I don't remember a lot of my classhave always said, once you catch the acting bug you can't get rid of it.
-It's irritating
+I wasted a lot of my education, I don't remember a lot of my classes.
+I spent the first two years concentrating on my shows so I didn't put any real energy into my class-Maybe, if I had, I would be a es. lawyer now and not an actor (laughing).

 I've become this sort of trollish discourager of all actors.
 Even though I still coach people.
 I used to say it was a calling, now I say it's a disease.
 It's a virus and you're just stuck with it.
-CP: I have to agree with that.
-I